zzzprojects/docs/entityframework-extensions.net/pages/articles/concurrency-ef6.md

 ---
 Name: Concurrency EF6
-LastMod: 2023-02-25
+LastMod: 2025-06-22
 ---

 # Concurrency (EF 6)

 ## Problem
-Your model have concurrency entity and you must resolve optimistic concurrency using a pattern.
+Your model has a concurrency entity, and you must resolve optimistic concurrency using a pattern.

-Concurrency exceptions normally happens on:
+Concurrency exceptions normally happen on:
 - BulkSaveChanges
 - BulkUpdate